 We have worked with an industry reference group made up of representatives from across the DCV sector.

 Together we looked for contemporary whole-of-industry solutions for themes found in feedback.

 - Download the draft Marine order 505 (PDF 584 KB)

 - the changes to the DCV qualifications framework reflected in the draft marine order

 - the proposed repeal of select general exemptions.

-Following this final consultation, we aim to have the new DCV qualifications framework and amended Marine order 505 ready by the end of 2021.
-The new marine order will come into effect in 2022 with a suitable transition period.
+Following this final consultation, we aim to have the new domestic commercial vessel qualifications framework and amended Marine order 505 finalised, and ready to come into effect in 2022 with a suitable transition period.

 - People working on Australian DCVs.

 - Anyone holding or intending to obtain a certificate of competency to work on a DCV.